Restoring a non-compliant Brokrew Emergency Refuge Bay, giving it new life and more importantly improving safety on-site.

 As the SurvivAir ERB is no longer manufactured and off the shelf spares are not available, it potentially dangers any employee who uses the refuge bay in an emergency.
 Refuge bays which cannot be serviced and maintained using original equipment manufacturer (OEM) parts run the risk of underperforming, or in worst case not operating at all.

 The site had an existing fleet of MineARC Refuge Chambers.
 Conversion of the SurvivAir ERB to a MineARC ELV Refuge Chamber, achieved consistency across the site in regards to spare parts, servicing and training.
 This conversion provided several additional benefits, including:

 - A better understanding of refuge chamber operation, as a single operational process was taught

 With the SurvivAir alteration completed, the refuge bay is now more user-friendly, with a full back up of spare parts, and detailed service plan.

-The choice to refurbish the Brokrew SurvivAir Emergency Refuge Bay ensured site maintained its emergency-preparedness.
+The choice to refurbish the Brokrew SurvivAir Emergency Refuge Bay ensured the site maintained its emergency preparedness.
 The project fully restored the shelter to comply with safety guidelines and streamline maintenance procedures on-site.
 Low refuge chamber maintenance risks the lives of personnel underground and damages the safety culture.
 When a refuge bay cannot be serviced and repaired with the OEM spares, it impacts the integrity and operational capacity of the chamber.